SSWConsulting/SSW.Rules.Content/rules/report-bugs-and-suggestions/rule.md

 * **🐛 Bug - Calendar is not showing on iOS devices**
 * **✨ Feature - Add 'Back to menu' item to top navigation**

-Check out the rule on [which emojis to use in Scrum](/which-emojis-to-use-in-scrum).
+Check out the rule on [Do you know which emojis to use in Scrum?](https://www.ssw.com.au/rules/which-emojis-to-use-in-scrum)

 **Tip:** [GitHub Issue Templates](/github-issue-templates) can help you with that.